T of C

 Novels and Operas / Performance themes / My performances 首頁

-Cai Bojie plays qin by the lily pond3
+Cai Bojie plays qin by the lily pond 3

-The nanxi (southern drama) Pipa Ji, written by Gao Ming (ca.1305-ca.1370),
+Pipa Ji, an opera in 42 scenes written by Gao Ming (ca.1305-ca.1370),

 The novel Hong Lou Meng says that in a sequel to Pipa Ji someone plays Eighteen Songs of a Nomad Reed Pipe (Hujia Shibapai).
-I have not been able to find such a sequel, nor have I found mention of the melody in Pipa Ji itself.
+I have not been able to find such a sequel, nor have I found mention of the melody in Pipa Ji itself.12

 Footnotes (Shorthand references are explained on a separate page)